 For example, while lung cancer is closely linked to cigarette smoking and far more men than women smoke, women still account for approximately half of all new lung cancer cases.
 And, while lung cancer rates have fallen for men and women aged 30 to 54, young women are now developing lung cancer more often than young men.

-This blog post will address lung cancer in women in particular, including symptoms of lung cancer in women.
-Learn more about lung cancer in general.
+This blog post will address lung cancer in women in particular, including the signs of lung cancer in females and how they differ from those in men.
+Learn more about women and lung cancer here.

 Listen to the HealthTalks Now Podcast